CesiumGS/3d-tiles/specification/Metadata/README.md

 ## Overview

 The Cesium 3D Metadata Specification defines a standard format for structured metadata in 3D content.
-Complementary to general-purpose standards like XMP, this specification allows metadata — represented as entities and properties — to be closely associated with parts of 3D content, with data representations appropriate for large, distributed datasets.
+Metadata — represented as entities and properties — may be closely associated with parts of 3D content, with data representations appropriate for large, distributed datasets.
 For the most detailed use cases, properties allow vertex- and texel-level associations; higher-level property associations are also supported.

 Many domains benefit from structured metadata — typical examples include historical details of buildings in a city, names of components in a CAD model, descriptions of regions on textured surfaces, and classification codes for point clouds.